Honors and Awards

 Anderson redshirted and worked on the scout team in his first season in Lincoln.

 Anderson started for three seasons at Lincoln Southeast High School for Coach Ryan Gottula.
 Anderson helped the Knights to state playoff appearances in 2012 and 2013.

 In addition to his play on the offensive line, Anderson had 31 tackles and two sacks as a senior.
 He earned honorable-mention Class A all-state accolades from the Omaha World-Herald and Lincoln Journal Star.

 Anderson also earned honorable-mention all-state recognition as a junior when the Knights reached the state playoffs behind Anderson's dominant blocking.
 Anderson also started in 2012, when Southeast posted a 9-2 record and reached the state quarterfinals.
 Anderson also had offers from Cornell, Holy Cross, Drake and San Diego.

 Fyn was born on Sept.
 26, 1996, and is the son of Rennae and Russell Anderson.
-He is a finance major and a five-time member of the Nebraska Scholar-Athlete Honor Roll.
-He is a three-time member of the Brook Berringer and Tom Osborne Citizenship teams.
+He is a finance major and a seven-time member of the Nebraska Scholar-Athlete Honor Roll.
+He earned his bachelor's degree from Nebraska in May of 2019.
+He is a four-time member of the Brook Berringer and Tom Osborne Citizenship Teams.
 He has volunteered his time with the Nebraska Football Road Race, the People’s City Mission, Kids Against Hunger and with local hospital visits.